-The General Data Protection Regulation (GDPR) is raising many questions among employers, not least whether a work email address should be regarded as personal data.
+The General Data Protection Regulation (GDPR) continues to raise many questions among employers, not least whether a work email address should be regarded as personal data.

 The short answer is, yes it is personal data.
 If you take my email address, firstname.lastname@example.org, it states my full name, as well as the place that I work, clearly identifying me and, therefore, qualifying as personal data.
 However, an employer does not need consent to use your work email address or access your work emails, for example, for disciplinary purposes.